Deadline to apply: June 10, 2025

 Suggested Readings

-We are also sharing with you some other the references we came across regarding self organizing practices in different contexts and fields, and some are useful examples.
+We are also sharing with you some other references we came across regarding self organizing practices in different contexts and fields, and some are useful examples.
 This is not an exhaustive bibliography but is meant to provide some entry points on the subject.
 You can find them here.

 FAQs